Berkeley-CS61B/website-sp24/projects/proj0/index.md

 - [Lab 1](../../labs/lab01/index.md) (required for setup)
 - [HW0](../../homeworks/hw0/hw0b/index.md) (recommended, for Java syntax)
 - Lectures 1-2
-- [61B Style Guide](../../resources/guides/style/index.md) (not a strict prerequisite, but we recommend coding with good style from the start!)
+- [61B Style Guide](../../resources/guides/style/index.md) (we are checking your style in autograder!)
+- Lab 2 (optional but recommended prerequisite - helpful for debugging)

 [See here for a video overview of the project.](https://www.youtube.com/playlist?list=PL8FaHk7qbOD7WwTongMI3rfNbnkCE9NPb) This video is from an earlier version of the project, so there are some slight differences.